Unboxed-Software/solana-course/content/solana-nft.md

 ### 1. Download the starter code

-Let's begin by downloading the starter [code](https://github.com/ZYJLiu/metaplex-starter).
+Let's begin by downloading the starter [code](https://github.com/Unboxed-Software/solana-metaplex-intro).
 The starter code includes an `assets` folder and the configuration file for our Candy Machine, `config.json`.
 Additionally, it includes two helper scripts.
 One creates a new keypair we will use for this lesson.
 The other creates the whitelist token we will later use to enable whitelist settings.

 ### 2. Setup
-While in the `metaplex-starter` folder, lets first install the dependencies for our starter code:
+While in the project's root directory, lets first install the dependencies for our starter code:
 ```sh
 npm install
 ```

-Next let's set up a new keypair to use for this lesson and airdrop some devnet SOL using our helper script.
+Next, let's set up a new keypair to use for this lesson and airdrop some devnet SOL using our helper script.
 Run the following command:

 ```sh
 npm start
 ```
-You should now have see a new `metaplex-starter.json` file.
-Copy the keypair from the new file and import it into Phantom
+You should now see a new `private-key.json` file.
+Copy the keypair from the new file and import it into Phantom.

 ![Gif of Phantom Import](../assets/solana-nft-phantom.gif)

 ### 3. Download Metaplex

-While in the `metaplex-starter` directory, clone the Metaplex repo:
+Now that our project has a new keypair, we're ready to set up the Metaplex helpers.
+While in the project's root directory, clone the Metaplex repository:

 ```sh
 git clone https://github.com/metaplex-foundation/metaplex.git
 ```

+This repository contains the Candy Machine v2 CLI tools.
+If you want to have a look at them more closely, you can find them in `metaplex/js/packages/cli/src/candy-machine-cli-v2.ts`.

-If you don't already ts-node installed globally go ahead and do that now:
+We'll be using `ts-nod` to run commands.
+If you don't have `ts-node` installed globally, install it now:

 ```sh
 npm install -g typescript
 npm install -g ts-node
 ```

-Next, install Metaplex dependencies:
+Next, install the Metaplex package dependencies:

 ```sh
 yarn install --cwd metaplex/js/
 ```

-Confirm that Candy Machine was installed:
+Finally, let's confirm that everything is working by checking the Candy Machine v2 version:

 ```sh
 ts-node metaplex/js/packages/cli/src/candy-machine-v2-cli.ts --version
 ```

+If this command logs a version to the console, you should be good to go.
+If not, you'll have to debug the problem(s) before moving on.
+Check the logs if you're having issues.

 ![Gif of Metaplex Install](../assets/solana-nft-metaplex-install.gif)

 ### 4. Candy Machine Configuration

-Now that we have installed Metaplex, let's configure our Candy Machine.
+Now that we have installed Metaplex, it's time to configure our candy machine.

 Open the `config.json` located in our metaplex-starter folder.
 Copy and paste the configurations below into `config.json`: